 8. Sugar - Maroon 5

-Maroon 5 have enjoyed a somewhat tumultuous career, achieving fame in the noughties, disappearing for a while and then returning with outstanding hits such as 'moves like Jagger' and 'One more night'.
+Maroon 5 had enjoyed a somewhat tumultuous career, achieving fame in the noughties, disappearing for a while, and then returning with outstanding hits such as 'moves like Jagger' and 'One more night'.
 But this song, Sugar, has been their biggest video hit to date.
 Why?
 Well, the proof is in the pudding as they say.

-After a song drought of almost a year, devoted fans of Taylor Swift were sick to death of hearing 'I Knew you were Trouble' on the radio five hundred times a day, so Shake it Off was almost guaranteed to be a big hit.
-Going straight into number one at the charts and staying in the Hot 100 for 50 consecutive weeks, it's success on YouTube was even greater, boasting 2.5 billion views to date and making it the 9th most watched video on YouTube.
+After a long drought of almost a year, devoted fans of Taylor Swift were sick to death of hearing 'I Knew you were Trouble' on the radio five hundred times a day, so Shake it Off was almost guaranteed to be a big hit.
+Going straight into number one on the charts and staying in the Hot 100 for 50 consecutive weeks, its success on YouTube was even greater, boasting 2.5 billion views to date and making it the 9th most-watched video on YouTube.
 But how?

 Swift is a master of generating internet attention.
 With over 100 million Instagram followers, Taylor set about whipping her 'Little Monsters' into a frenzy about the forthcoming release of her new single.
 As a result, Shake it Off was pretty much all the internet cared about for a full 24 hours.
 The lyrics tread a thin line between playful mockery of Swift and self-aware empowerment but are also super easy to memories and sing along with.
 Well played madam, well played.